Kelzor/Introductory-ancient-DNA-practical/README.md

   - PMDtools
 + Necessary considerations when identifying variants in low-coverage, damaged DNA sequencing reads

-## aDNA Data Analysis II: assessment and evolutionary analysis of ancient _Mycobacterium leprae_ genomes
+## aDNA Data Analysis II: assessment and evolutionary analysis of ancient _Mycobacterium leprae_ genomes (under construction)

 __Learning objectives__: in this lesson you will reinforce what you learned in Part I by assessing the quality of reads mapped to the _M. leprae_ reference genome.
 Additionally, you will learn how to make phylogenetic trees and draw evolutionary inferences from them.